 - How to Transfer My Balance(s) to Fidelity

 - FAQs for Retirees, Former Employees, and Other Participants

 1. When will the changes take effect and what will happen?

-In January 2019, Fidelity will become the primary service provider for administration of the Duke Faculty and Staff Retirement Plan (“Duke Retirement Plan”).
+Effective January 15, 2019, Fidelity will become the primary service provider for administration of the Duke Faculty and Staff Retirement Plan ("Duke Retirement Plan").
 VALIC and Vanguard will no longer be available as service provider administrators of the Duke Retirement Plan.
-Further, you will not be able to invest future contributions to the Plan in VALIC’s annuity products.
-Access to TIAA’s investment options will be limited to the TIAA Traditional Fixed Annuity fund.
+Further, you will not be able to invest future contributions to the Plan in VALIC's annuity products.
+Access to TIAA's investment options will be limited to the TIAA Traditional Fixed Annuity fund.